americanexpress/one-app-cli/CONTRIBUTING.md

     $ cd npm install
     ```

-4. You can now run of the scripts within the packages.
+4. You can now run the scripts within the different [packages](./packages).

 ## Submitting a new feature